 5. Waiting for Results

 This, for some, can be the most nerve wracking time.
 You think you've done enough but maybe you're starting to doubt yourself.
 Our teams work really hard to get your results back to you as soon as possible.
-We will inform you of the results date so you'll know when to expect them.
+Keep an eye on our key dates page to see when your results will be released.

 6. If You Fail ..